If you’re on Facebook promoting your craft products, you might be making these common mistakes and missing out on potential sales.

 How do you make it about your customers first?
 By understanding what they want and what interests them.

-You’re building a community that shares a similar interest in not just your products but in the niche you are in.
+You’re building an online community that shares a similar interest in not just your products but in the niche you are in.

 I sell tiny scented food jewelry, so naturally, my niche is in foods and cute things.
 That’s what my people love.